enricodidoli-source/enricodidoli-source/README.md

 ### About Me

-* 🎓 I recently wrote my Master's thesis on **Measurable Residual Disease (MRD) detection in B-cell Acute Lymphoblastic Leukaemia** using Convolutional Neural Networks (CellCNN by ) applied to flow cytometry data.
+* I recently wrote my Master's thesis on **Measurable Residual Disease (MRD) detection in B-cell Acute Lymphoblastic Leukaemia** using Convolutional Neural Networks (CellCNN by ) applied to flow cytometry data.
-* 🧠 **Interests:** Deep Learning, Hyperparameter Tuning (Bayesian Optimization), Computer Vision, and Data Analysis.
+* **Interests:** Deep Learning, Hyperparameter Tuning (Bayesian Optimization), Computer Vision, and Data Analysis.
-* 🌱 **Currently learning:** Advanced ML architectures and optimizing models for performance and scalability.
+* **Currently learning:** Advanced ML architectures and optimizing models for performance and scalability.
-* 💡 **Goal:** To build robust, modular, and impactful AI models.

 ---

+###  Projects I have worked on

+* [**master-thesis**](https://github.com/enricodidoli-source/master-thesis) — An end-to-end deep learning pipeline employing **CellCNN**, **Bayesian tuning**, and ensemble techniques to detect Measurable Residual Disease in B-cell Acute Lymphoblastic Leukaemia at sample level from flow cytometry data, using **semi-supervised learning**.
+* 📊 [**calibration-across-domains-image-dataset**](https://github.com/enricodidoli-source/calibration-across-domains-image-dataset) — A framework application designed to explore and compare **Temperature Scaling** and **Isotonic Regression** by analyzing image data (CIFAR-10) on image classification.
+* ⚙️ [**maze-algorithms**](https://github.com/enricodidoli-source/maze-algorithms) — A project that compares several **maze generation algorithms** on generation time and complexity from a solver point of view.
+A* algorithm employed as a solver agent.

-### 💻 Tech Stack & Tools
+### Tech Tools

 **Languages & Data Science:**
 <br>